samwangEROAD/sam-local-development/README.md

 ## Steps for using ECR

 To use ECR we need to authenticate with the ECR docker registry.
 The following are the steps for this.

+Note that [get-login.sh](https://github.com/eroad/local-development/blob/master/get-login.sh) can be used to automate these steps.

 ### Step 1: gimme-aws-creds